EMBRYOPSIDA Pirani & Prado

 Synonymy: Castaneaceae Brenner, Quercaceae Martinov

-Fagaceae may dominate the forests where they grow, and they can produce huge numbers of fruits, if somewhat erratically - the phenomenon of masting.
-When their abundance is combined with masting, the effect on the animals that eat these fruits is considerable, and, as with the mast-fruiting dipterocarps, some of the seed predators like Passenger Pigeons in eastern North America and wild pigs in Europe are (or were) migratory.
-The demise of the Passenger Pigeon (Ecotopoistes migratorius), which once made up 25-40% of the total avian biomass in North America, may have been caused in part by the destruction of its food sources as settlers cleared woodlands for agriculture.
-Fagaceae - oaks, beech, chestnut - were a major element in its diet (Curran & Leighton 2000 and references).
+Fagaceae often simultaneously, if somewhat erratically, produce large numbers of fruits over large areas, the phenomenon of masting; for accounts of this synchronized but intermittent fruiting, see Koenig and Knops (2000, 2005).
+The effect of masting on the animals that eat these fruits is considerable (Koening & Knops 2005).
+As with the mast-fruiting dipterocarps, some of the seed predators like passenger pigeons (Ectopistes migratorius) in eastern North America and wild pigs in Europe are (or were) migratory.
+The demise of the passenger pigeon, which once made up 25-40% of the total avian biomass in North America, may have been hastened in part by the destruction of its food sources as settlers cleared woodlands for agriculture.
+Fagaceae - oaks, beech, chestnuts - were a major element in its diet (Curran & Leighton 2000 and references).

 Plant-Animal Interactions.
 Oaks support the highest diversity of herbivores of all temperate holarctic forest trees.
 Pearse and Hipp (2012) found that leaf defences in Quercus were highest at lower latitudes (little temperature fluctuation, mild winters, low minimum precipitation).